Beacon Emergency Restoration Authority Prairie Heights › Frozen Pipe Water Damage

 With over 881 jobs completed in Prairie Heights, we have extensive experience handling frozen pipe and water damage restoration in the region.
 Our work includes both residential and commercial properties, ensuring comprehensive service for all clients.

-• EPA-registered antimicrobials — Applied to affected surfaces to prevent microbial growth during drying and neutralize any organisms in contaminated water situations.
+- Antimicrobial Treatment — EPA-registered antimicrobials are applied to affected surfaces to prevent microbial growth during the drying period and to neutralize any organisms already present in Category 2 or Category 3 water.

 Washington Registrar of Contractors (WA ROC) CR-37 licensed plumbing contractor required for all pipe r